ihsanktmr/secretstorage/README.md

 # secretstorage
 Cloud Based Storage App:

 Project for Cloud Computing Course I have taken in Hochschule Fulda, Germany.
-It is course for MSc. students.
+It is a course for MSc. students.
 Even though I am BSc.
-I could take this course as an exchange student and passed succesfully.
+I could take this course as an exchange student and passed it succesfully.

 • React Native Application (iOS ✓)  <br>
 • Node.js Application ->> <a href="https://github.com/ihsanktmr/secretstorage1">https://github.com/ihsanktmr/secretstorage1</a>